Getting pregnant - some tips

 Transport fluid usually appears when you're ovulating or about to ovulate (release an egg), so if you notice it get busy.

-You might also hear cervical fluid described as mucus, discharge or secretions.
-For pretty obvious reasons I avoid using those words.
-Men have seminal fluid and so it seems very reasonable for women to have cervical fluid.
+[You might hear cervical fluid described as mucus, discharge or secretions.
+I prefer the word fluid.
+Men have seminal fluid, not seminal discharge, and so it seems reasonable for women to have cervical fluid.]

 Transport fluid usually appears when you're ovulating or about to ovulate (release an egg), so if you notice it get busy.

-You might also hear cervical fluid described as mucus, discharge or secretions.
-For pretty obvious reasons I avoid using those words.
-Men have seminal fluid and so it seems very reasonable for women to have cervical fluid.
+[You might hear cervical fluid described as mucus, discharge or secretions.
+I prefer the word fluid.
+Men have seminal fluid, not seminal discharge, and so it seems reasonable for women to have cervical fluid.]

-If your fluid isn't obvious, you could try ovulation prediction tests.
+If your fluid isn't obvious, or you're curious, you could try ovulation prediction tests.

-The cheap ones are fine, they just have more complicated instructions and usually involve peeing in a pot, rather than straight on the stick.
+The cheap ones are fine, so long as you can handle the instructions, and usually involve peeing in a pot, rather than straight on the stick.

-The cheap ones are fine, they just have more complicated instructions and usually involve peeing in a pot, rather than straight on the stick.
+The cheap ones are fine, so long as you can handle the instructions, and usually involve peeing in a pot, rather than straight on the stick.

-Waking temperature - can help confirm ovulation is occurring
+Waking temperature - can help confirm ovulation has been and gone

-Most women who are ovulating will see their waking temperature rise after ovulation, and stay up for around 10 to 14 days.
+Most women who are ovulating will see their waking temperature rise by around 0.2 degrees Celsius after ovulation, and stay up for around 10 to 16 days.

 Your temperature usually drops when your period is due.
 If it stays high you could be pregnant.

-Most women who are ovulating will see their waking temperature rise after ovulation, and stay up for around 10 to 14 days.
+Most women who are ovulating will see their waking temperature rise by around 0.2 degrees Celsius after ovulation, and stay up for around 10 to 16 days.

 Your temperature usually drops when your period is due.
 If it stays high you could be pregnant.